SkylineCommunications/dataminer-docs/connector-help/connector_help/SED Decimator CarrierWatch.md

 ## How to Use

-This driver contains 4 pages.

 ### General

-This page displays general information about the device : **Device Status**, **Up Time**,...
+This page displays general information about the device: **Device Status**, **Up Time**, etc.

 ### Measurements

 This table displays the carrier measurements performed by the device.
-This table is only filled by traps.
+This table is filled in entirely based on traps.

 ### SNMP Information